rosettatype/legible-typography/_chapters/2-how-we-read.md

-You may question why it is necessary for graphic or typographic designers to know about the mechanics of reading, which would seem to be the responsibility of scientists, particularly psychologists[^4].
+You may question why it is necessary for graphic or typographic designers to know about the mechanics of reading, which would seem to be the responsibility of scientists, [particularly psychologists](#sn:particularly-psychologists).
 In order to know what makes a text more legible, we could limit ourselves to finding out about the results of specific legibility studies.
 But to understand *why* something may be harder to read, we need to have some